BoweFlex/pdsnd_github/README.md

 chicago.csv, washington.csv, new_york_city.csv

 ## Usage and Installation
-Use pip or conda to install pandas and numpy.
+Use pip or conda to install pandas, numpy (pandas depends on this so it's normally installed as a prereq), and tabulate.
 Contact me for the csv files.
 Run the program with python 3.

 ## Credits